Dec 18, 2015

 There are two scenarios depending on the patient load and type of equipments available as most of the government institutions have a very high patient load but a little time for academics - didactics, presentations, research etc. So in this case one will be working in the specialty and learn on the job and at the end of the course, the candidate will be prepared and confident to practice independently.

 However, many private institutions have less patient load but they emphasize more on academics.
 In this scenario one will be good in theory and to an extent in practice too.
 But one will require extra training before becoming independent.

-One major advantage of private DNB institutions is exposure to latest equipment and practices like in corporate hospitals.
-Institutions vary widely according to their patient load and also within an institution between specialties.
-Academics however is average as there is not much time to spare.
+One major advantage of private DNB institutions is exposure to the latest equipment and practices like in corporate hospitals.
+Institutions vary widely according to their patient load and also within an institution between specialities.
+Academics, however, is average as there is not much time to spare.

-Most of the government institutions considers DNB.
-Some medical colleges insist on some extra work experience to consider DNB.
+Most government institutions consider doctors with DNB.
+Some medical colleges insist on extra work experience to consider DNB.
 Thus there is no big difference in getting a job.

 Though in private practice, DNB might face difficulty initially due to the perception among the general public but can be recognized to be considered on par.

 Also Read: Mock tests for NEET SS Aspirants